material-components/material-components-android/docs/theming/Typography.md

 This allows you to easily use the entire Google Fonts Open Source collection without bundling a font with your apk.
 Find more information at https://developers.google.com/fonts/docs/android.

+Note: If you want to use a Downloadable Font before Android O, make sure you are using `AppCompatTextView` or that you are loading the font yourself with `ResourcesCompat.getFont()`.